idonethis/didit-cli-client/README.md

 Alternatively, a done entry may be passed as a commandline argument, e.g.:

-  `./didit.rb "I made some great pasta sauce."`
+  `./didit.rb I made some great pasta sauce.`

 Should you ever need to reset your configuration file, simply do: